DanielBarie/ProxmoxSetup/README.md

 - Max. number of concurrent students per lab session is approx. 25.

 And some constraints:
-- The server location is outside the lab.
+- The server location is outside the lab (physically and logically (see below)).
 - The server is located in a separate IP subnet with other servers.
 - Network access to various subnets from the student lab is impossible whereas the server may freely access these.
 - Network access to the outside world (i.e. the Internet) from the student lab is only possible via proxy whereas the server may freely access any internet location.